Arson charges are filed when a person is suspected of illegally burning property.

 What this ends up meaning for the accused is that these criminal charges can be very serious, and they can come with some severe, long-lasting penalties if a conviction is ultimately handed down.

 Accused individuals should turn to the trusted Colorado Springs arson defense attorneys at The Kohn Law Firm for the strongest possible defense and the best chances of resolving the case as favorably as possible.

-Since 2003, our defense lawyers have been dedicated to providing the highest quality of services to people accused of crimes and to working relentlessly to advocate their rights at every stage of their case.
+Since 2003, our defense lawyers have been dedicated to providing aggressive criminal defense to people accused of crimes and to working relentlessly to advocate their rights at every stage of their case.

 First-Degree Arson Charges

 As the most serious level of arson charges, first-degree arson charges are typically filed when someone is accused of intentionally burning another party’s building or structure:

 - When the property is occupied by people (or even, in some cases, pets or animals).